jamtur01/finicky-chrome-integration/README.md

 ## Installation

-1. Clone this repository or download the release zip file and unpack it.
+1. Clone this repository or download the source code.
 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" by toggling the switch in the top right corner.
 4. Click "Load unpacked" and select the directory containing the extension files.